-TITLE OF BILL: An act to amend the surrogate's court procedure act, in relation to increasing the value of a small estate
+TITLE OF BILL: An act to amend the social services law, in relation to the creation of the early learning investment commission

 PURPOSE: To create opportunities for investments in early learning.